LaxarJS/laxar/docs/manuals/adapters.md

 Before creating an adapter for an individual widget instance, the widget loader collects all required information and bundles it into an _environment_ object.
 The environment has the following properties:

+* The `widgetName` is the name of the widget to instantiate, exactly as it is written in the `descriptor.name` property.
+  The widget adapter needs this to look up the widget's descriptor and module.

-* The `anchorElement` is a standard HTMLElement meant to contain all widget view UI.
+* The `anchorElement` is a standard `HTMLElement` meant to contain all of the widget's user interface.
   If the adapter uses a templating system, the instantiated template should be appended to this anchor.
-  It automatically gets assigned an ID matching the widget ID, which is useful to identify a widget within the DOM, and a CSS class which should be used to restrict styles to the widget.
+  Before passing the element to the adapter, the widget loader sets the ID-attribute to the widget ID, which is useful to identify a widget instance within the DOM.
+  It also adds a CSS class which should be used by the widget's stylesheet to restrict style definitions to the widget.
-  If necessary, Widgets may manipulate DOM outside of their anchor, for example to show an overlay.
+  If necessary, widgets or adapters may manipulate DOM outside of their anchor, for example to show an overlay.
-  But if they do, they are responsible for cleanup, and they should never modify the DOM of other widgets.
+  If they do, they are responsible for cleanup, and they should never modify the DOM of other widgets.

 * The `services` object contains all services that may be injected into a widget.
   It offers access to global APIs, but also services specifically adapted for individual widget instances.
   Since the list is rather long and mostly relevant for widget authors, the services are described in their own [document](./widget_services.md).

-* The `specification` contains the widget meta information from the _widget.json._
+* The `onBeforeControllerCreation` is a callback function that the widget adapter must invoke immediately *before* instantiating the widget controller.
-  This information is not intended to be passed through to the widget controller.
-  Instead, it may help the widget adapter to determine the widget name, and if the current widget is a regular widget or an activity.
-  Depending on the integration technology, different fields from the specification may be useful.

-Having been created from an environment, all widget adapter instances expose the same set of methods which are called by their widget loader to control widget setup and teardown.
+  It is needed by tests to get access to the final set of widget services, which is dependent on the widget instance as well as on the technology.
+  The services should be passed as an object: its keys are the injection names requested by the widget, and the values are the corresponding service properties.

+  The object is allowed to contain additional services that were not actually requested by the widget, but the adapter should take care not to evaluate their properties.
+  For example, if a widget does not actually use `axI18n`, it probably does not have the `i18n` feature configuration which is required for this injection to work.
+  If the adapter would instantiate the service (e.g. by simply accessing `axI18n`), an exception would be thrown.
+  An adapter that does not need to add custom injections can simply pass the `services` object from the environment.
+  For hints on the correct implementation, have a look at the existing adapter implementations, e.g. the [laxar-angular-adapter](https://github.com/LaxarJS/laxar-angular-adapter) or the [laxar-react-adapter](https://github.com/LaxarJS/laxar-react-adapter).
+  Because the view has not been setup at this point in time, the adapter should not yet manipulate the anchor element, nor make it available to the widget controller.

+Created from this environment, the new widget adapter instance prepares additional technology-specific injections as needed, calls the `onBeforeControllerCreation` hook, and instantiates the widget controller.
+Then it returns an API to further interaction from the widget loader.

 ### The Widget Adapter API

-All widget adapter instances produced by `create` must implement the following four methods, to support creation and destruction of controller and view:
+All widget adapter instances produced by `create` must implement the following three methods, to support creation and destruction of controller and view:

-* `createController`: called to instantiate the widget controller.
-  The argument is a config map, currently only having an `onBeforeControllerCreation` function as single property.
-  This function acts as integration point for widget tests and should be called by the adapter just before the controller is instantiated.
-  It expects the `environment` as first and all readily prepared injections for the widget as second argument.

-  When instantiating the widget controller, the adapter must provide it with the `context` from the widget loader environment.
-  Because the view has not been setup at this point in time, the adapter should not yet manipulate the anchor element, nor make it available to the widget controller.

 * `domAttachTo`: called with a widget area as the first argument, and an optional (template) HTML string as the second argument.
   The adapter is supposed to instantiate the template based on its implementation technology, and to associate it to the widget controller.
-  Depending on the technology, this may happen through binding, for example through the shared _scope_ created by the _angular_ adapter.
+  Depending on the technology, this may happen through binding, for example through the _$scope_ injection created by the adapter for _angular_.
-  Alternatively, the adapter may call some technology-specific API of the controller and hand over the template.
+  Alternatively, the adapter may call some technology-specific API of the controller and pass the template.
   The instantiated template should be appended to the anchor element, which in turn should be appended to the widget area element.
   If there is no template, as is usually the case with activities or sometimes with very simple widgets that only need CSS, the value `null` is passed as the second parameter.
   In this case, it is up to the widget adapter to decide if the anchor should be added to the DOM anyway, usually based on whether the type is _widget_ or _activity_.

 * `domDetach`: the counterpart to `domAttachTo`, this method is used to remove the view from the containing widget area, temporarily or permanently.
   The widget adapter may teardown the template completely, or keep it "warm" for reattachment.
-  LaxarJS may ask widget adapters to detach their DOM and later to attach it again, for example to suspend the widget views within a popup window.
+  LaxarJS may ask widget adapters to detach their DOM and later to attach it again, for example to suspend the widget views within a "popup" layer while that layer is closed.
+  If an adapter cannot reliably destroy and rebuild its view, it should do nothing, and simply ignore repeated calls to `domAttachTo`.

 * `destroy`: called only once when a widget instance is removed, usually because the user is navigating away from a page.
-  It is not guaranteed that _any_ of the other methods has been called at this point in time, but _destroy_ is supposed to tidy up everything that has been done at this point in time.
+  It is not guaranteed that _any_ of the other methods has been called at this point in time, but _destroy_ is supposed to tidy up everything that has been done so far.
+  The adapter can assume that the other methods will not be called after this.
+  Adapters that do not need to perform cleanup work may omit this property.

-For a simple example of a user-defined widget adapter, have a look at this [Backbone.js adapter](https://github.com/alex3683/laxar-backbone-adapter).
+For practical examples of user-defined widget adapters, have a look at the [React adapter](https://github.com/LaxarJS/laxar-react-adapter) and the [AngularJS v1 adapter](https://github.com/LaxarJS/laxar-angular-adapter).

 ## Using a Custom Adapter in a Project

-To use a custom integration technology, the corresponding AMD-module must be passed to the LaxarJS `bootstrap` method.
+To use any integration technology other than "plain", the corresponding adapter module must be passed to the LaxarJS `bootstrap` method.
-This means that when working on a project that was created by the [LaxarJS Yeoman generator](//github.com/LaxarJS/generator-laxarjs), the `init.js` must `require` the corresponding module, wrap it in an array and pass that array to `ax.bootstrap`.
+This means that when working on a project that was created by the [LaxarJS Yeoman generator](//github.com/LaxarJS/generator-laxarjs), the `init.js` must load the corresponding module, wrap it in an array and pass that array to `ax.bootstrap`.
-Of course, the widgets written for this integration technology must state so in their _widget.json._
+Finally, the widgets written for this integration technology must state so in their _widget.json._